maxpill/JC2432W328/README.md

 ### Overview

 The JC2432W328 is a microcontroller board that integrates the ST7789 display controller.
-The ST7789 is a single-chip controller/driver for 262K-color, graphic-type TFT-LCDs, supporting resolutions of 240x240 and 320x240 pixels.
+The ST7789 is a single-chip controller/driver for 262K-color, graphic-type TFT-LCDs, supporting resolution of 320x240 pixels.
+Board uses CST820 capacitive touch controller.

 ### Contents